 This area is recognized for many outstanding examples of Victorian architecture.
 Maps and brochures suggesting walking tours and points of interest are distributed at various locations.

 St. Thomas & District offers a broad choice in residential housing at all levels.
-The St. Thomas & District Chamber of Commerce will provide referrals to builders, licensed real estate professionals and property managers with listings in this directory and on-line from our website at www.stthomaschamber.on.ca.
+The St. Thomas & District Chamber of Commerce will provide referrals to builders, licensed real estate professionals and property managers with listings our Buyer’s Guide directory which can be accessed and searched from the main page of the Chamber’s website.

 Residential Property Taxes

 To estimate local residential property taxes, calculate the number using a factor for your municipality.
 The factor will change each year according to the budget set by the community in which you reside.
-For example: the 2011 rate for the City of St. Thomas was 1.50675% That factor, multiplied by the appraised value of the property, calculates taxes at the residential rate.
-Example: A home valued at $190,000 ($170,000 x .0150675) = $2,863.
+For example: the 2015 rate for the City of St. Thomas is 1.5234%, including the education levy.
+That factor, multiplied by the appraised value of the property, calculates taxes at the residential rate.
+Example: A home valued at the current local average price of $210,000 ($210,000 x .015046) = $3,199.14.
 NOTE: Approximation only, actual taxation rate will vary in each municipality and change each year.
+The Occupied Commercial tax rate for St. Thomas in 2015 is 4.0171%.
+The Occupied Industrial Tax Rate for 2015 is 4.4899%

 myFM Radio 94.1 St. Thomas – 519-633-6936